-In short: Load leveling, Production leveling, production smoothing
+Heijunka in short: Load leveling, Production leveling, production smoothing.

 Ideally production can easily be leveled where demand is constant.
 Unfortunately this is rarely the case because actual customer demand fluctuates.